Affordable Housing

 The County offers a variety of services for residents.
 Their Services page has a full list of programs.
 The Hunterdon County Housing Division offers additional resources specific to housing.

 The City's Municipal Housing Liason is available to offer information about affordable housing in Lambertville.
-This role is currently held by the City Clerk, Cynthia Ege, who can be reached by phone (609-397-0110, ext 111) or email (
+This role is currently held by the City Clerk, Cynthia Ege, who can be reached by phone (609-397-0110, ext 111) or email ([email protected]).

 Fisherman's Mark offers social services, food support, and much more to members of our community.